Blockchain-Enabled Internet-of-Things Platform for End-to-End Industrial Hemp Supply Chain: Abstract

 \section{Abstract}

+In this paper, we propose a blockchain-enabled IoT platform to support interoperability and traceability, improve the efficiency and throughput of quality control verification, and ensure the safety of end-to-end supply chain.
+Even though it is motivated by industrial hemp industry, the platform can be applicable to general biopharmaceuticals, agriculture and food supply chains.
 After being legalized as an agricultural commodity by the 2018 U.S. Farm Bill, the Industrial Hemp production is moved from limited pilot programs to a regulated agriculture production system, and the market keeps increasing since then.
-However, Industrial Hemp Supply Chain (IHSC) faces several critical challenges, including high complexity and variability, data tampering, and lack of immutable information tracking system.
+However, Industrial Hemp Supply Chain (IHSC) faces several critical challenges, including high complexity and variability, data tampering, and lack of an immutable information tracking system.
 In this paper, we develop a blockchain-enabled internet-of-things (IoT) platform for IHSC to support process tracking, scalability, interoperability, and risk management.
-Basically, we create a two-layer blockchain with proof-of-authority based smart contract, which can leverage local authorities with state/federal regulators to ensure and accelerate quality control verification and regulatory compliance.
-Then, we develop a user-friendly mobile app so that each participant can use smart phone to real-time collect and upload their data to the cloud, and further share the process veriﬁcation and tracking information through the blockchain network.
-Our study indicates the proposed platform can support interoperability, improve the efficiency of quality control verification, and ensure the safety of regulated IHSC.
+Basically, we utilize the parallel processing and create a two-layer blockchain with proof-of-authority based smart contracts, which can leverage local authorities with state/federal regulators to ensure and accelerate quality control verification and regulatory compliance.
+Then, we develop a user-friendly mobile app so that each participant can use a smart phone to real-time collect and upload their data to the cloud, and further share the process veriﬁcation and tracking information through the blockchain network.
+Thus, the proposed blockchain-enabled IoT platform can support interoperability and traceability, improve the efficiency and throughput of quality control verification, and ensure the safety of regulated IHSC.